What is “California Sober”?

 Table of contents

-- What is “California Sober”?
+• What is “California Sober”?

-- What does it mean to Be Cali Sober?
+• What does it mean to be Cali Sober?

-- Which celebrities are “Cali sober”?
+• Which celebrities are “Cali sober”?

-- Does “California Sober” Work?
+• Does “California Sober” Work?

-- Cali Sober: Is Marijuana actually a Safe Alternative?
+• Is Marijuana a Safe Alternative?

-- Are you ‘Sober’ if you’re California sober?
+• Are you ‘Sober’ if you’re California sober?

-- Is California Sober Medically Proven Or Regulated?
+• Is California Sober Medically Proven Or Regulated?

-- What do experts say about people with substance use disorders using marijuana?
+• What do experts say about people with substance use disorders using marijuana?